strata-org/jverify/docs/guide/src/termination.md

 }
 ```

-The `decreases()` notation tells JVerify to skip the termination proof for this method.
+The `mayNotTerminate()` notation tells JVerify to skip the termination proof for this method.
 This can be used either for programs that do not terminate, or for programs where you do not want to put in the effort of proving termination.

 ## Automatic Decreases Clauses